postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_apis.md

 [![api create4](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Create4-Dashboard.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/API-Create3-Dashboard.png)

 Specify a name for your API and click the '&#9745;' adjacent to the name.
 Your API is created.

+You can create different API versions from a specific version of your API.
+For more information on this, refer to the section [Creating API versions](/docs/v6/postman/working_with_apis/versioning-an-api).

+**Note:** Free user can create up to three APIs, pro up to 10 and enterprise users up to 100.

 ### Opening and viewing an API